 Specific communication techniques for all incidents might vary by school site due to functional alarm systems, intercoms, etc. There are two basic alarms systems: stay in place or evacuate.
 Specific incidents will dictate additional responses.
 However, when sound signals are available, the two primary signals should follow this pattern:

-- A high-low siren tone indicates that all staff and students should find shelter and plan to remain in a single location. - A series of short bells indicate an evacuation is required.
+- One long bell indicates that all staff and students should find shelter and plan to remain in a single location. - A series of short bells indicate an evacuation is required.